Thoughts on digital transformation and international politics

 jamie@example.com

-Welcome to the fourth issue of my monthly newsletter
+Welcome to the tenth issue of my monthly newsletter

 I'll be sharing analysis and short stories about digital transformation, practical recommendations, or recommended reading on this platform.